MikeSilvis/shindig/readme.md

 * Integrates with gCal to determine best date
 * Authenticates with Twitter and uses it primarily to tweet at your followers
-* Integrates with LivingSocial Takeout & Delivery to vote from their favorite restaraunt
+* Scrapes LivingSocial Takeout & Delivery to vote from their favorite restaraunt
-* Uses Spinejs to interact with a backend API
+* Uses Spinejs to interact with a backend rails API
-* Uses Pusher to make the app all realtime
+* Uses Pusher for real-time changes to an event
 * Real-time chat application

 ## To download and run locally